OSGeo/gdal/doc/source/drivers/vector/pgdump.rst

    FALSE for earlier versions) to disable.
 BRIN is only available with PostgreSQL >= 9.4 and PostGIS >= 2.3.
 SPGIST is only available with PostgreSQL >= 11 and PostGIS >= 2.5
+-  ***GEOM_COLUMN_POSITION***\ =IMMEDIATE/END (starting with GDAL 3.7).
+   If set to IMMEDIATE (the default), geometry columns are created in the table structure as soon as OGR is instructed to create them (which typically means that the default geometry column is created just after the FID column and before the non-spatial columns).
+If set to END, the geometry columns are created in the table structure after non-spatial columns.
 -  **TEMPORARY**: Set to OFF by default.
 Creates a temporary table instead of a permanent one.
 -  **UNLOGGED**: Set to OFF by default.
 Whether to